seattlecoderdojo/RetroGamingWorkshop/README.md

 ## Session 5: Dojo Invaders Part III

 Finishing up Dojo Invaders (or Alien Shootz), with scorekeeping, levels, the aliens fighting back, and showing off some student games in class.

+## Session n: Dojo Invaders Part IV

+Finished during Spring break for the Dojo.
+Adding bunkers and making it possible for the bombs and missiles to blow off chunks of them.